shivannis/xandr-docs-public/xandr-docs/articles/monetize/object-hierarchy.md

 ## Content category

-Xandr provides a set of "universal" content categories, which are commonly used categories that you can apply to placement groups and placements for buyer targeting.
+Microsoft Advertising provides a set of "universal" content categories, which are commonly used categories that you can apply to placement groups and placements for buyer targeting.
 You can also create your own [custom content categories](manage-custom-content-categories.md) and apply them to placement groups and placements for buyer targeting.

 Direct campaigns can target your universal and custom categorization by default, but you must [expose universal and custom content targeting to third-party buyers](edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md) in the Partner Center.